Introduction to the Shroud of Turin

 Edessa and Constantinople (-1204)

-For almost a thousand years, the Shroud appears to have been kept in the city of Edessa, now known as Şanliurfa in Turkey, near the Syrian boarder.
+For several centuries, the Shroud appears to have been kept in the city of Edessa, now known as Şanliurfa in Turkey, near the Syrian boarder.
 The Shroud would have been the Image of Edessa.
 This theory was first proposed by Ian Wilson.

 It is most likely that only the reliquary containing the Image of Edessa was displayed to the public and artistic copies of the face only was shown to the public.